Student

 Project description:

 In inverse problems, such as computed tomography (CT) and photoacoustic tomography (PAT), the goal is to reconstruct a quantity of interest from indirect and often noisy measurements.
 These problems are challenging due to their ill-posed nature and the complexity of the data.
-Traditional approaches, like variational regularisation, have been effective, but are often limited by their handcrafted design (e.g. promoting smoothness in the reconstruction), which can be restrictive and insufficiently adaptive for capturing diverse reconstruction features.
+Traditional approaches such as variational regularisation, have been effective, but are often limited by their handcrafted design (e.g. promoting smoothness in the reconstruction), which can be restrictive and insufficiently adaptive for capturing diverse reconstruction features.
+A notable extension is infimal convolution methods, which combines multiple priors to adaptively capture different structural features.
+However, even these methods can be limited in expressiveness and flexibility.

-Recently, data-driven regularisation methods, such as plug-and-play (PnP), have been introduced to integrate learned priors from training data.
-These methods are designed to address a wider range of inverse problems, including tasks like image denoising and deblurring.
-This project will explore the application of such data-driven approaches to medical imaging, focusing on their theoretical foundations, practical implementation, and mathematical guarantees.
-The goal is to understand the inner workings of these methods and identify the most suitable regularisation techniques for specific inverse problem settings in medical imaging.
+Recently, data-driven regularisation methods, such as plug-and-play (PnP), have emerged to integrate learned priors – often via denoisers – within iterative optimisation algorithms.
+These methods are intended to address a wider range of inverse problems and improve overall reconstruction performance.
+This project explores how such data-driven approaches can be integrated with infimal convolution frameworks and applied to imaging inverse problems such as MRI and light-sheet microscopy.
+It focuses on their theoretical foundations, practical implementation, and mathematical guarantees.
+The goal is to understand the inner workings of these methods and identify when and how these techniques, alongside their respective optimisation algorithms, can be effectively used in medical and general imaging applications.